MorganBergen/embedded-systems/src/milestone01/README.md

 1.  hi-five board
 2.  pi board
-3.  motot driver `pca9695` 4-lidar
+3.  motor driver `pca9695` 4-lidar
 4.  dc motot
 5.  servo motot
 6.  electronic speed controller (ecs)

-your goal in this project is to first use the hi-five board to send i2c commands to `pca9695` to drive the servo motot (for streering) and dc motots (for moving forward and backwards) (milestone 1).  then connect pi to hi-five board using `uart`.  this is to set up a connection between the two boards for sending steering commands from the pi to the hi-five board (milestone 2).  lastly, you are going to control the car using a sequence of commands sending the streering commands from the pi to the hi-five board using `uart` and then to the motors using `pwm` i1c controller (milestone 3).
+your goal in this project is to first use the hi-five board to send i2c commands to `pca9695` to drive the servo motor (for streering) and dc motots (for moving forward and backwards) (milestone 1).  then connect pi to hi-five board using `uart`.  this is to set up a connection between the two boards for sending steering commands from the pi to the hi-five board (milestone 2).  lastly, you are going to control the car using a sequence of commands sending the streering commands from the pi to the hi-five board using `uart` and then to the motors using `pwm` i1c controller (milestone 3).

 the project must have a group of 4 individuals